Quaim/Capstone_Django_Project/README.md

 ## Tools & Technologies Used

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-In this section, you should explain the various tools and technologies used to develop the project.
-Make sure to put a link (where applicable) to the source, and explain what each was used for.
-Some examples have been provided, but this is just a sample only, your project might've used others.
-Feel free to delete any unused items below as necessary.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

-- ⚠️⚠️ REQUIRED <-- delete me ⚠️⚠️
 - [![Markdown Builder](https://img.shields.io/badge/Markdown_Builder-grey?logo=markdown&logoColor=000000)](https://tim.2bn.dev/markdown-builder) used to generate README and TESTING templates.
 - [![Git](https://img.shields.io/badge/Git-grey?logo=git&logoColor=F05032)](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [![Git](https://img.shields.io/badge/GitHub-grey?logo=github&logoColor=181717)](https://github.com) used for secure online code storage.
-- ⚠️⚠️ CHOOSE ONLY ONE <-- delete me ⚠️⚠️
 - [![Gitpod](https://img.shields.io/badge/Gitpod-grey?logo=gitpod&logoColor=FFAE33)](https://gitpod.io) used as a cloud-based IDE for development.
-- ⚠️⚠️ CHOOSE ALL APPLICABLE <-- delete me ⚠️⚠️
 - [![HTML](https://img.shields.io/badge/HTML-grey?logo=html5&logoColor=E34F26)](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [![CSS](https://img.shields.io/badge/CSS-grey?logo=css3&logoColor=1572B6)](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
 - [![Python](https://img.shields.io/badge/Python-grey?logo=python&logoColor=3776AB)](https://www.python.org) used as the back-end programming language.
-- ⚠️⚠️ CHOOSE ONLY ONE <-- delete me ⚠️⚠️
 - [![Heroku](https://img.shields.io/badge/Heroku-grey?logo=heroku&logoColor=430098)](https://www.heroku.com) used for hosting the deployed back-end site.
-- ⚠️⚠️ CHOOSE ONLY ONE (if applicable) <-- delete me ⚠️⚠️
 - [![Bootstrap](https://img.shields.io/badge/Bootstrap-grey?logo=bootstrap&logoColor=7952B3)](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
-- ⚠️⚠️ CHOOSE ALL APPLICABLE <-- delete me ⚠️⚠️
 - [![Django](https://img.shields.io/badge/Django-grey?logo=django&logoColor=092E20)](https://www.djangoproject.com) used as the Python framework for the site.
 - [![PostgreSQL](https://img.shields.io/badge/PostgreSQL-grey?logo=postgresql&logoColor=4169E1)](https://www.postgresql.org) used as the relational database management.
 - [![ElephantSQL](https://img.shields.io/badge/ElephantSQL-grey?logo=postgresql&logoColor=36A6E2)](https://www.elephantsql.com) used as the Postgres database.